CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * click on **open download location**

 The files are downloaded to a directory called SDCONNECTDATA which is in the user's home directory.
-The forlder is automatically opened by Open Download Location.
+The folder is automatically opened by Open Download Location.

 Note: **If you used CSC Sensitive Data Service public encryption key to encrypt the data, the files  will be decrypted automatically**.